-Any proposal received after 3:00 p.m. (local time), May 4, 2017 will not be considered and will be returned unopened.
+Any proposal received after 3:00 p.m. (local time), January 22, 2020 will not be considered and will not be opened.

-Both the Technical Proposal and the Price Proposal, if required to be submitted in a separate envelope, must be signed by an officer of the company who is legally authorized to enter into a contractual relationship in the name of the proposer, and proposer(s) must affix their company's corporate seal to both Proposals.
+The Proposal and the Price Proposal must be signed by an officer of the company who is legally authorized to enter into a contractual relationship in the name of the proposer, and proposer(s) must affix their company's corporate seal to both documents.
 In the absence of a corporate seal, the Proposals must be notarized by a Notary Public.